HeroGroup/oakslab-assignment/readme.md

-# In order to start the app, just run the following command
+In order to start the app, just run the following command npm install && npm start

-# npm install && npm start
+database schema has been designed but not implemented the schema is in data/dbConnectors.ts and mongoose should installed prior to implementation